cert-manager/cert-manager/docs/tasks/upgrading/index.rst

    # Ensure the local Helm chart repository cache is up to date
    helm repo update

-   # If you are upgrading from v0.5 or below, you should manually add this
-   # label to your cert-manager namespace to ensure the `webhook component`_
-   # can provision correctly.
-   kubectl label namespace cert-manager cert-manager.io/disable-validation=true

    helm upgrade --version <version> <release_name> jetstack/cert-manager

 This will upgrade you to the latest version of cert-manager, as listed in the